gtweaver4/time-lapse/README.md

 This program has only been tested on linux so far.
 I assume it will not function properly in windows as it does call the shell to use ffmpeg to handle audio.
-Maybe this will work with windows anniversary edition with ubuntu's shell?
-It has been tested mainly using videos of ~60 seconds in length for quick testing, but I did test with one 3 hour long video.
+It has been tested mainly using videos of ~60 seconds in length for quick testing, but I did test with one 3 and 4 hour long video.
 While it did work, the rendering took ~30 minutes which is to be expected from larger files needing to be edited.

 There is a similar feature in adobe premiere pro that has inspired this program.